 Need to brush up on your anatomy before you look at this routine?

-This routine is from The WorkBook of Classical Neuromuscular Therapy, which was created at the ASHA School of Massage and used to train thousands of therapists over more than 15 years.
+This routine is from The WorkBook of Classical Neuromuscular Therapy, which was created at the ASHA School of Massage and used to train thousands of therapists for more than 15 years.

 These routines are intended for mindful review by Bodywork Professionals and are not appropriate as self-care for non-professionals.
 Self-injury could occur.